 We aren't doing any official translations aside from English at this time, however Ember is created using all of the localization tools that Foundry Virtual Tabletop supports so the possibility is there to offer alternate language versions in the future!

-The scope of Ember is vast though, so the cost of creating (and importantly maintaining) non-English translations would be significant.
-It's on our minds as something we can add when the time is right!
+The scope of Ember is vast though, so the cost of creating (and, importantly, maintaining) non-English translations would be significant.
+It's on our minds as something we hope to add when the time is right!

-You will be able to use Vistas in any game world where you have the Ember module active - which would require the world to be using either the D&D 5e or Crucible game system.
+You will be able to use Vistas in any game world where you have the Ember module active — which requires the world to be using either the D&D 5e or Crucible game system.

 We hope that eventually we can fully generalize the Vista engine to become part of the core Foundry Virtual Tabletop software so that every game system can use them (provided they have suitable art assets).
 The timeline on that could be lengthy though.
 It's much easier to build the Vista engine for the specific Ember use case than it is to build it generally for all use cases.